Secure Your Brand Identity with Expert Trademark Registration

 What are the Main Reasons for Trademark Status ‘Objected’?

 There can be various reasons why a Trademark Status shows ‘Objected.’
-Here are the reasons for the trademark status objected -
+Here are the reasons for the trademark status objected to -

 • Using the Wrong Trademark Form - If the applicant doesn’t use the right trademark form, the trademark examiner can raise an objection to the application.
 The applicant can file Form - TM 16 to correct the trademark application and solve the objection.